Otto Bock MOVOHOOK 2GRIP 10A80 P [pimped]

 Problem: wear down of joint after usage of about 6 months

-Otto Bock boldly advertises this: “Cable-Controlled Upper Extremity Prostheses - These body-powered prostheses are a time-tested for durable functionality”.
-That is laudable but depending on the results, testing may not be all that’s needed but acting on test results would be required.
+Otto Bock boldly advertises this: “Cable-Controlled Upper Extremity Prostheses – These body-powered prostheses are a time-tested for durable functionality” as well as “With our (…) world-class body-powered products, Otto Bock has set the standard for all your Upper Extremity prosthetic needs”.
+That is laudable but depending on the results, testing may not be all that’s needed, but acting on test results would be required.

 The new Movohook did not completely withstand the normal usage I was putting it through.
 It was suggested by Otto Bock that I may have been *over*using the prosthesis - but as no manual or instruction sheet restricted me to use the hook for daily activities, as I have enough muscle power to operate the open/close function without even thinking about it, I do not see myself at fault at all.
 I operate the hook smoothly and very frequently and under work and normal house/hobby conditions.